Megaliths in Ethiopia: Sidama

 Sidama is one of the zones in the region where several megalithic sites located.
 Anfray listed 303 in 26 sites in Sidama.
 These sites were found in 5 woredas and they are not far from the main road.
 In a total 71 stelae are standing from 16 sites.
 Most of the stelae were destroyed by human interference.
 From the listed sites Waheno, Amate, Aruje-Mogesha, Alamura, Futa’e, Gobadamo, and Makala have 68, 53, 22, 18, 26, 18 and 31 stelae respectively.

 In Makala and Alamura most of the stelae are displaced from their original locations.
 But in Waheno, Aamate, Gobadamo and Aruja-Mogasha 48 stelae are standing.
 Dongora-Elmate, Masincho and Sabicha 11 are found in original locations.
 In the 1931 Azais and Chambard reported 82 stelae from Waheno.
 Now 68 stelae were reported and only 26 stelae still standing.

 Waheno is a site where many stelae are located.
 The site is in Aleta-Wondo woreda, Homecho-Waheno kebele, Bora-Gento, and Lakola locality.
 The size of stelae in Waheno ranges from 1m-4.5m.
 It contains phallic and decorated stelae.
 In 1931Azais and Chambard conducted an excavation and they discovered polished stone, a fragment of pottery, obsidian, and fossil.

 After the work of Francis Anfray, Matasabia reported additional megalithic sites from Sidama Zone.
 Wijigira and Santaro in Hawasa Zuria Woreda; Bonkaki in Arbegona woreda, and Hofa-Hamate in Hula (Hageresealm) Woreda.
 Shabe-Dela, Tula-Iracha, Babie-Kololcha, Bamisa and Setingela are some newly reported sites in Sidama.
 The other two site from Dara woreda were reported.
 These sites are Dela and Hamate which are located at Banko-Markos Kebele.
-At Dela 5 stelae were identified and one stele still standing.
+At Dela 5 stelae were identified and one stela still standing.
 At Hamate 20 stelae identified and 6 are still standing.
 But Anfray listed 53 stelae from Hamate megalithic site.